CrispOSS/abs-frontend/README.md

 - PrintABS.hs : module for pretty-printing ABS-AST code.
 - LexABS.x : the lexer specification in Alex format.
 - ParABS.y : the parser specification in Happy format.
-- TestABS.hs: example program that parses and prints ABS source code from input.
 - SkelABS.hs : helper file for TestABS.hs
 - ErrM.hs : helper file used by other-generated files
+- TestABS.hs: example program that parses and prints ABS source code from input.
+- Makefile: a file to *automatically* build the lexer/parser and the test example

-To generate the actual haskell lexer and parser:
+To generate *manually* the haskell lexer and parser:

 ~~~
 happy -gca ParABS.y